Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 FSMA 204 (the FDA’s Food Traceability Final Rule ) requires companies to provide electronic, sortable traceability data within 24 hours of a request.
 That’s not a soft deadline.
 That’s not “get back to us when you can.”
 That’s 24 hours.
 Including weekends.
 If FDA calls at 5:00 PM Friday, you have until 5:00 PM Saturday.

 Now, FSMA 204 specifically targets high-risk foods.
-But the expectation it sets affects how all food distributors are evaluated.
-Auditors, insurers, and major retailers are watching.
+But the expectation it sets ripples outward.
+Auditors, insurers, and major retailers are already using it as a benchmark for evaluating all food distributors.
 If you’re distributing pet food, you’re tracking ingredients from multiple suppliers, batches produced on different dates, and products shipped to retailers, vets, and direct-to-consumer channels.
 The complexity adds up fast.

 The burden of proof is on you.
 When someone asks for traceability data, they expect verifiable, timestamped records that are immediately retrievable.
 Not “give us a few days to pull it together.”
 Not “we know where it is, we just need to find it.”